The Right Answer to Most of Your Health and Fitness Questions

 There are a few ways you can evaluate fitness claims you read or hear on the internet (including this blog!).
 Ask questions like, "Does this fit my life right now?" or "Is this something I can see myself doing in six months or a year?"

-If it’s an idea you want to try that is proven to be health-promoting, like progressive strength training twice a week, ask yourself: what’s the smallest version of this I can do today?
-If a full workout is overwhelming, what can you do in 10 minutes, or even 5 minutes?
+If it’s an idea you want to try that is proven to be health-promoting, like progressive strength training twice a week, ask yourself: what’s the smallest version of this I can reasonably do consistently right now?
+If a full workout is overwhelming, too time consuming, or feels impossible, what can you do in 10 minutes, or even 5 minutes?
 The goal is to shrink the task until you feel confident that you can do it even on your most stressful day.
 You have the rest of your life to build on it, your only job right now is to start and keep going.

 It’s the seed you plant, the habit you start, and the consistency you build that creates a snowball of change and sets the foundation for a healthy future.